aaryback/MANATEE/README.md

 ## The MANATEE

 The MANATEE manifold and tray were 3D printed using SLS with plastic polyamide 11: PA 11 plastic.
-3D objects were uploaded to Shapeways (https://www.shapeways.com/) and ordered for 3D printing.
+3D objects were uploaded to [Shapeways](https://www.shapeways.com/){:target="_blank"}. and ordered for 3D printing.
 See “3D_objects” folder for the 3D printing files.
 SLS was chosen since extrusion-based 3D printing tends to have a slightly ribbed/uneven surface and to allow the wells on the microfluidics chip to be completely sealed off I wanted a super smooth finish.
 The tray could be printed using standard extrusion-based 3D printing though since its function is mainly to keep the rubber gasket and the microfluidics chip secured.
 The MANATEE was designed so that the Manifold can be clamped onto the tray with a vice (or similar) and even pressure applied.

 ![Alt text](./images/MANATEE_design.png?raw=true "MANATEE 3D design")